caglartoklu/launj/README.md

 # Usage

 ### Most simple method:

-- Clone/download this repository, or download the latest files from from _Releases_ page.
+- Clone/download this repository, or download the latest files from from _releases_ page.
 - Copy `launj.exe` next to your jar file.
 - Rename `launj.exe` with the same name of your `.jar` file.
 If the name of the file is `foobar.jar`, rename `launj.exe` as `foobar.exe`.